aathn/mvk18/docs/source/solution.rst

 limits the angles the camera can turn.
 When running, the software constantly receives positional data from nearby airplanes via the antennas.
 The Skysense can receive data from multiple airplanes simultaneously.
 Airplanes that are out of view, (outside the bounds defined by the user), are filtered out.
-Out of the remaining airplanes, an arbitrary one is selected.
+If there are any remaining airplanes, an arbitrary one is selected and the stream is started.
+A more sophisticated approach could be to rank the airplanes based on different attributes, and pick the best one.
+The selected airplane's position is thereafter continually processed and translated to angles, which are sent to control the servo and aim the camera at the airplane.
+Once the airplane goes out of view the stream is stopped, and the software waits for an airplane to enter the view again before starting another stream again.
+This process is illustrated in the following diagram.

 .. figure:: ../resources/UML-skysense-activitydiagram.png